-Continue to prioritize designated projects in the annual budget and CIP programs.
+Continue to review the thoroughfare plan for potential updates every three to four years and to prioritize designated projects in the annual budget and CIP programs.
 Consider whether additional new connections are warranted and whether the assigned functional classifications are appropriate.
 Roadways that have been constructed since the 2018 plan should be reflected as "existing" (e.g., Hensley Lane and Green Meadows Way/Hickory Woods Way).